KontioJuho/matrinetR/README.md

  **DISCRETE**

- Discretized gene/protein expression data (up/down regulation) with n rows and p columns.
+Datasets of *discrete* type are the discretized gene/protein expression-level version of *continuous* datasets with n rows and p columns with values -1, 0, and 1.
+Discretization levels can be defined by users (see tutorial).

 <details><summary>Click to see an example</summary>